wufeim/mofii-notes/paper-reading/pretrained-img-proc-transformer.rst

 1. Task-specific data can be limited.
 2. It is unknown which type of image processing job will be requested until the test image is presented.

 In this paper, the authors study the low-level computer vision task (e.g., denoising, super-resolution, and deraining) and develop a new pre-trained model, namely, **Image Processing Transformer** (IPT).
-In order to be compatible with different image processing tasks, the entire network is composed of multiple pairs of head and tail corresponding to different tasks and a single shared body.
 The proposed IPT is learned in an end-to-end manner on ImageNet.

 With only one pre-trained model, IPT outperforms the current SOTA methods on various low-level benchmarks.